-To prepare for the revised IPPT test, combat-fit servicemen should incorporate interval training for their runs.
-The Department of Physiotherapy at Singapore General Hospital shares some exercise tips.
+To prepare for IPPT or improve performance, combat-fit servicemen should incorporate interval training.
+The Department of Physiotherapy from Singapore General Hospital (SGH) advises.

 Department of Physiotherapy at